syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSegmentedControl/Customization.md

 ### Segment items color

-You can customize the background color of the for each segment items by setting value for the `SegmentBackgroundColor` property.
+You can customize the background color of each segment item by setting a value to the `SegmentBackgroundColor` property.

 {% highlight c# %}